Dave Whitsell: Early life

 Whitsell was born on June 14, 1936, in Shelby, Michigan, a small town in West Michigan near Lake Michigan.
 Whitsell attended Shelby High School, graduating in 1954.
 He earned 16 high school letters in football, basketball, track, and baseball, graduating in 1954.

 As a sophomore in 1952, he was All-West Michigan Conference (WMC) in basketball, playing center at only 5 ft, 7 in (1.7 m).
 He competed in hurdles, broad jump and shot put on the track team, winning the Class C broad jump championship in 1954.
 He was nicknamed the "one-man-gang" in track for his success in multiple different events.

-On the football team, in the first game of his senior year he rushed for 201 yards, with a16.7 yards per carry average, and scored four touchdowns.
+On the football team, in the first game of his senior year he rushed for 201 yards, with a 16.7 yards per carry average, and scored four touchdowns.
 The following week he scored another touchdown and passed for two more.
 In another game that year he scored five touchdowns of 75, 70, 21, eight and six yards.
 He was named to the All-WMC football team that year, and was All-State in Class C football.